bcr48/MineSweeper/README.md

 ### <a id="getting"></a>Getting MineSweeper

-Start by cloning the git repository.
-Move into the directory where you would like the repository to be located, and type:
+Start by cloning the git repository:

 ```
 git clone https://github.com/bcr48/MineSweeper.git